 Now, with that in mind, let’s get down to the best part: the actual comparison.

 Launch CRP123i Vs. CRP129i Vs. Innova 3160g: The Key Similarities

-The Launch CRP123i, just like its counterpart the CRP129i and Innova 3160g, is designed for OBD2-compliant vehicles.
+Like its counterparts, the CRP129i and Innova 3160g, the Launch CRP123i is designed for OBD2-compliant vehicles.
 That goes for domestic (American) and foreign (European and Asian) automobiles.